Potassium Is the Most Important Electrolyte

 Dr. Eric Berg

-If you take salt and put it into water and dissolve, it disassociates the sodium and chloride disconnect and they become two separate minerals.
+If you take salt and put it into water and dissolve, it disassociates the sodium and chloride disconnects, and they become two separate minerals.

 And that fluid is very electrically conductive.

-So, basically electrolytes have to do with minerals that help control elec.
-In the body and they control many bodily functions.
+So, basically, electrolytes have to do with minerals that help control electricity in the body.
+They also control many bodily functions.

 All of those minerals.

 Potassium: The Highest RDA of All Minerals - and the Hardest to Get

 Now, potassium out of all the electrolytes, is the one that we need in very large quantities.
 I was curious, why is that?
 Why do we need potassium in such large amounts - 4 700 to 6 400 milligrams a day.